watershed moment

 Literal Origins of “Watershed” as a Geographic Term

-The word “watershed” originally referred to a geographical divide between drainage systems, a ridge of high ground from which water flows into separate rivers or basins.
-This literal meaning appeared in English in the 18th century, with documented use of the term in the geographical sense emerging around 1764.
+The word “watershed” originally referred to a geographical divide between drainage systems—a ridge of high ground from which water flows into separate rivers or basins.
+This literal meaning appeared in English in the eighteenth century, with documented use of the term in the geographic sense emerging around 1764.

-The root of the word reflects the idea of division in the physical landscape: “water” combined with a term related to shedding or splitting flows, analogous to a high point dividing watercourses.
+The root of the word reflects the idea of division in the physical landscape: “water” combined with a sense of shedding or splitting flows, analogous to a high point that determines the direction of watercourses.
+This understanding aligns with related terms in other European languages, particularly German “Wasserscheide,” meaning the line that decides where waters separate.

 Metaphorical Extension to Abstract Turning Points